danyaberezun/KEEPs/README.md

 ## Generation of constraints

-There is the type of variable and runtime value. *Type* consists of classes and their type parameters.
-We can project type on class and get the type parameters of that class for that type.
+There is the type of variable and runtime value. *Type* consists of classifiers and their type parameters.
+We can project type on classifier and get the type parameters of that classifier for that type.
 Let $S$ be a type of scrutenee, \" $T$ is a "type of pattern".

 1. If $S$ is an intersection type, then run the following algorithm for